Fewnity/DDA-Asset-Extractor/README.md

 For each file you will get PNG textures and meshes in output.fbx

+Currently:
-Currently the meshes of power ups and car wheels are not extracted.<br>
+Power ups and car wheels meshes are not extracted.<br>
 Extracted meshes are splitted into many triangles batches, it's how the PS2 works.
-I have to find a way to group them.
+I have to find a way to group them.<br>
+Skybox meshes are not extracted.

 ### Blender fix